citadelict/devops-project/Continuous Integration with Jenkins | Ansible | Artifactory | SonarQube | PHP/project.md

 ### `Running Ansible playbook from Jenkins`

- Now that we have undertsanding of how a typical jenkins pipeline works, lets go further by integratiing `Ansible` into our setup
+ Now that we have understanding of how a typical jenkins pipeline works, lets go further by integratiing `Ansible` into our setup

 ### `Install Ansible`